LipSurf/plugins/docs/glossary.md

 ### plugin
 All the commands in LipSurf are grouped into families called _plugins_.
 LipSurf plugins can be created by anyone.
 They extend the default functionality of LipSurf to make it infinitely extensible.

-### pro
+### plus
-"pro" is the payed version of LipSurf that has even more powerful features and premium support.
-You can subscribe to pro [via the site](https://www.lipsurf.com/pricing).
+"LipSurf Plus" is a payed version of LipSurf that has even more powerful features and some additional officially-supported plugins.
+You can subscribe to Plus [via the site](https://www.lipsurf.com/pricing).

+### premium
+"LipSurf Premium" is a payed version of LipSurf that has dictation mode and custom go to URL features in addition to all the features of LipSurf Plus.
+You can subscribe to Premium [via the site](https://www.lipsurf.com/pricing).